stratzilla/chess-engine/README.md

 <img src="https://latex.codecogs.com/png.latex?%5Clarge%20c_1%20%5Cgg%20c_3%20%3E%20c_2" />

 That is, <img src="https://latex.codecogs.com/png.latex?c_1" /> should be the largest coefficient by some bigger degree than <img src="https://latex.codecogs.com/png.latex?c_3" /> is to <img src="https://latex.codecogs.com/png.latex?c_2" />.

+It's useful to experiment because the heuristic can always be improved.
+Alternatively, you could design a genetic algorithm to find best coefficients.

 # NegaMax/MiniMax Tree Search with Alpha-Beta Pruning